aquanauts/rpy/README.md

 ## rpy

-Do you deal with lots of virtual conda environments? `rpy` is for you!
+Do you deal with lots of virtual python environments? `rpy` is for you!

 Before `rpy`: